[Training Review] This is what happens when you use Google Cloud with the same feeling as AWS

 In AWS, you can control communication on an instance-by-instance basis using security groups and on a subnet-by-subnet basis using network ACLs

-allow access to individual resources such as EC2 instances They can be used to manage inbound and outbound traffic between AWS resources, or between resources and clients, and strengthen security.
-Network ACLs allow you to set rules that
+It can be used to manage inbound (receiving) and outbound (sending) traffic between AWS resources, or between resources and clients, thereby enhancing security.

 Google Cloud Firewall Rules